La Perouse Museum

 Accessibility

-Please note: disability access to La Perouse Museum is currently very limited until the Museum undergoes planned refurbishment.
-We recommend visitors with access needs phone the Museum on (02) 9093 6190 beforehand to arrange parking and if possible assistance with accessing the ground floor displays and café.
+Please note: disability access to La Perouse Museum is currently very limited until the Museum undergoes planned redevelopment.
+We recommend visitors with mobility concerns phone the Museum on (02) 9093 6190 beforehand to arrange parking and assistance with accessing the ground floor displays.
 Please be aware of the following limitations when planning your visit:

 • The ground floor is wheelchair accessible but via a Heritage Courtyard with uneven surfaces.
-Please phone the Museum in advance so staff can usher guests through the private rear access
+Please phone the Museum in advance so staff can usher guests through the rear access where a ramp is installed.

 • The upstairs section is inaccessible due to a narrow stairway.